SmileiPIC/tutorials/perfs_parallel_computing.rst

 Splitting the box
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In a first test, we will use a single core to focus on the box splitting :
+In a first test, we will use a single core to focus on the box splitting:

 .. code-block:: bash

   export OMP_NUM_THREADS=1
   mpirun -np 1 smilei beam_2d.py

-The input file suggests to use 32x32 patches :
+The input file suggests to use 32x32 patches:

 .. code-block:: python